More federal agents dispatched to Portland as protests rise in other cities

 “#Aurora cannot become #Portland,” Coffman wrote.

-A protest in Austin, turned fatal on Saturday, when a driver navigated his vehicle toward the marchers and fired at 28 year-old protester Garrett Foster, who had brought an assault rifle to a march, police said.
+A protest in Austin turned fatal on Saturday when a driver navigated his vehicle toward the marchers and fired at 28-year-old protester Garrett Foster, who had brought an assault rifle to a march, police said.

-The driver — who was fired upon by a third armed man at the scene — was not injured, officials said, and police released him while their investigation continued.
+The driver — fired upon by a third armed man at the scene — was not injured, officials said, and police released him while their investigation continued.

 On Sunday evening, other protesters remembered Foster, who had been a regular at past marches about police brutality.
 They said his death would inspire others to join the cause, chanting, “He didn’t die, he multiplied!”

 But some worry that the incident will lead to more guns at the protests, increasing the chances of violence.
 “It’s hard to see how more weapons in a charged environment will help keep things safer when it seems to do more to escalate situations,” said Jimmy Flannigan, a member of the nonpartisan Austin City Council, who supports the protesters.

-Portland has been the scene of long-running protests over police mistreatment of minorities, with demonstrators’ anger increasingly focused at a large federal courthouse downtown.
-Confrontations between the heavily armed federal agents and black-clad protesters have intensified in recent weeks, and Trump administration officials have pledged to defeat the “violent anarchists” who they say are trying to burn down the building.
+Portland has been the scene of long-running protests over police mistreatment of minorities, with demonstrators’ anger increasingly focused on a large federal courthouse downtown.
+Confrontations between the heavily armed federal agents and black-clad protesters have intensified in recent weeks, and Trump administration officials have pledged to defeat the “violent anarchists” they say are trying to burn down the building.

+Portland Mayor Ted Wheeler and city Commissioner Jo Ann Hardesty, who has long been a vocal critic of police use of force, announced late Monday that they were calling for an “immediate meeting” with DHS officials on the ground in Portland and with acting Homeland Security secretary Chad Wolf “to discuss a cease-fire and the removal of heightened federal forces from Portland.”

-The decision to boost the size of the federal force is likely to anger local officials who have accused the Trump administration of making the situation worse, and called for the federal agents to leave the city.
+Local officials have accused the Trump administration of making the situation worse and have called for the federal agents to leave the city.
 Congressional Democrats also have criticized the administration’s response, accusing the president of using conflict as a rallying point for his reelection.

-Rep. Earl Blumenauer (D-Ore.) said the federal agents’ tactics had already worsened the unrest on Portland’s streets, and he was concerned the president would continue to escalate the tensions.
+Rep. Earl Blumenauer (D-Ore.) said the federal agents’ tactics had already worsened the unrest on Portland’s streets, and he was concerned that the president would continue to escalate the tensions.

 “I’m worried that Trump will force things to get even more out of hand and that will likely lead to worse violence,” Blumenauer said.
 “It doesn’t take much of a spark when you’ve got these extremes.”